 Or worse- what happens if you DO succeed and shift so many things in the next 6 weeks?
 What will you be like then?
 How will it change things?
 What will the people you love think of you?

 I just want you to know– all of these things, are normal.
-I just want you to know that I KNOW all of these things.
 They’re not weird.

 But they most defiantly are things that don’t have to hold you back, if you’re sick of them doing so, in so many points in your life.